 COVID-19 and the call for true leadership

-A bank executive made a very good point that in these days, true leadership drives a good organisation, today even more than yesterday.
+A bank executive made an excellent point that in these days, authentic leadership drives a good organization, today even more than yesterday.

 People who can work autonomously and who take care of themselves are more productive today than ever before.
 True leaders make sure that their teams are not only doing the job they should do but also make sure they do, it in a mentally healthy way.